Hyardaowyn/softwareconviction/content/posts/costslashing-rds.md

 If you have a single AZ RDS instance with 1 TB of allocated GP2 storage, it will cost you a bit more than $110 per month.
 Having a multi AZ RDS instance will double the cost, since the secondary instance also has a GP2 storage of the same size attached to it.
 Look at the Free Storage Space metric for the RDS instance to see how much Storage space the RDS instance actually uses.
 It is tempting to reduce the storage size to what you actually use plus some margin for safety.
 But do not do that just yet.
-You will have to make sure that you have enough IOPS capacity after storage size reduction!
+Make sure you have enough IOPS capacity after storage size reduction!

 ##### Reducing the storage size while taking IOPS into account
 If IOPS does not pose a problem, then decrease the storage size to what you actually use plus some margin for safety.
 Autoscaling storage or rather auto increasing storage is possible, but is out of scope for this post.